MohammedAmine-Bennouna/MohammedAmine-Bennouna.github.io/README.md

-## For highschool students preparing IMO
+## For highschool students preparing International Mathematic
-Moroccan IMO alumis founded an organization Math&Maroc to help you train for International Mathematical Olympiad (IMO), visit [www.mathemaroc.com](www.mathemaroc.com) for more informations.
+We founded an organization Math&Maroc with previous IMO contestants to help you train for International Mathematical Olympiad (IMO), visit [www.mathemaroc.com](www.mathemaroc.com) for more informations.
-You can in particular find courses I wrote [here](http://mathemaroc.com/) (in french).
+You can in particular find courses I wrote [here](http://mathemaroc.com/Publications) (in french).

 ## For CPGE students